Research & Development

-Built by researchers for researchers, IDRISI is designed to support the analytical requirements of the most challenging problems confronted in our stewardship of the environment as well as provide day-to-day support for the common tasks of the GIS and Image Processing community.
+Built by researchers for researchers, TerrSet is designed to support the analytical requirements of the most challenging problems confronted in our stewardship of the environment as well as provide day-to-day support for the common tasks of the earth science community.
 Clark Labs has the largest proportional research and development (R&D) budget in the industry devoted to the analytical development of geographic information technology.

-In order to provide a real-world basis for the testing and development of new analytical approaches, Clark Labs engages in application research.
-Clients have included The Gordon and Betty Moore Foundation, Google.org, Conservation International, the US Department of Agriculture, the United Nations Environment Programme, and the World Food Programme.
-Recent projects include the detection of teleconnections of earth trends such as the spatial and temporal analysis of climate cycles (El Nino/La Nina), carbon modeling for REDD programs, the detection of diseased trees using hyperspectral imagery, and the predictive modeling of invasive species using neural networks.
+In order to provide a real-world basis for the testing and development of new analytical approaches, Clark Labs engages in a variety of services including customized software development, training, analytical services and application research.
+Clients have included The Gordon and Betty Moore Foundation, Google.org, Conservation International, World Conservation Society, the US Department of Agriculture, the United Nations Environment Programme, and the World Food Programme.
+Recent projects include the mapping of coastal marine aquaculture, land change modeling and prediction, species modeling and mapping biodiversity offsets, detection of teleconnections of earth trends such as the spatial and temporal analysis of climate cycles (El Nino/La Nina), carbon modeling for REDD programs, the detection of diseased trees using hyperspectral imagery, and the predictive modeling of invasive species using neural networks.

-A direct result of this applied research is that IDRISI remains current and relevant to the community it serves.
+A direct result of this applied research is that TerrSet remains current and relevant to the community it serves.
 The areas of significant research and development include:

 At the forefront of research at Clark Labs is earth system science and it is most evident in the vertical application: Earth Trends Modeler.
-The Earth Trends Modeler is a major addition to the IDRISI analytical system and provides a critical set of tools for both demonstrating earth system dynamics (crucial for teaching) and monitoring trends such as land and climate change.
+The Earth Trends Modeler is a major component of the TerrSet analytical system and provides a critical set of tools for both demonstrating earth system dynamics (crucial for teaching) and monitoring trends such as land and climate change.

 Earth Trends Modeler includes the standard time series tools such as a viewer for animating time series in a space-time cube, analyzing variability across varying temporal scales, and graphical and analytical techniques for analyzing long term trends.
-It includes also some unique features:
+Some unique features:

 Land Change Analysis

 Clark Labs worked with Conservation International over a period of several years to develop a modeling environment that could be used for a variety of land change scenarios and contexts.
-This cutting-edge tool, the Land Change Modeler for Ecological Sustainability, was released within the IDRISI software in 2006.
+This cutting-edge tool, the Land Change Modeler, was released within the IDRISI software in 2006, and is included in the TerrSet system.
 In 2007, Clark Labs developed the Land Change Modeler as an extension for ArcGIS, broadening the accessibility of this important tool for users concerned with land change, conservation and biodiversity.

-The distinctive tools for land change analysis within IDRISI include:
+The distinctive tools for land change analysis within TerrSet include:

 Clark Labs plays a key role in REDD (Reducing Emissions from Deforestation and Forest Degradation) initiatives through training, advising and software development.
 Robust modeling tools such as Land Change Modeler and GEOMOD give practitioners the ability to address the complexities inherent in REDD projects.
 Fully integrated into Land Change Modeler is support for REDD forest project planning aimed at Reducing Emissions from Deforestation and Forest Degradation.
 The REDD tool facilitates the estimation of baseline emissions from various carbon pools and allows the calculation of deferred emissions and carbon credits.

-The IDRISI software includes a complete land analysis toolkit, compatible with international requirements, for mapping historical baselines and modeling future scenarios, as well as a REDD modeling facility to estimate and monitor GHG emission reductions due to REDD project implementation.
+The TerrSet software brings a complete land analysis toolkit, compatible with international requirements, for mapping historical baselines and modeling future scenarios, to the REDD community.
 Its integrated and comprehensive features allow you to process your satellite data for the land cover mapping component as well as manage and conserve forest carbon, biodiversity, and related ecosystem services.
-The participation of local stakeholders is also possible since IDRISI includes a unique suite of decision support tools.
+The participation of local stakeholders is also possible since TerrSet includes a unique suite of spatial decision support tools.